Fukaya Categories as Categorical Morse Homology: Fukaya category

 \subsection{Stabilization}

-It is convenient to work interchangeably with small idempotent-complete pre-triangulated $k$-linear $A_\oo$-categories \cite{FOOO, Seidel} when thinking about Fukaya categories and small stable idempotent-complete $k$-linear $\oo$-categories \cite{topos, HA} when thinking about abstract constructions.
+It is convenient to work interchangeably with small idempotent-complete pre-triangulated $k$-linear $A_\infty$-categories~\cite{FOOO, Seidel} when thinking about Fukaya categories and small stable idempo\-tent-complete $k$-linear $\infty$-categories~\cite{HA, topos} when thinking about abstract constructions.
 They have equivalent homotopy theories, and we lose nothing by going back and forth.
-In what follows, all of the specific assertions we will use can be found in~\cite{BFN}.
+In what follows, all of the specif\/ic assertions we will use can be found in~\cite{BFN}.